gregjacobs/equations/README.md

 ### Motivation

-This came up at work one day, where we needed to substitute variables in a set of equations with the values of other equations.
+This came up at work one day, where we needed to substitute variables in a set of equations with the expressions of other equations.
 In the interest of time, we simply went with a top-down regular expression parsing / map lookup based routine of expanding the variables, where the dependent equations needed to exist before the ones that depended on them.